sumpfork/dominiontabs/src/domdiv/fonts/README.md

 - Times-Roman-Bold.ttf
 - Times-Roman-Italic.ttf

-The reason is that reportlab package only [supports Windows-1252 / ISO-8859-1 encoding](https://docs.reportlab.com/reportlab/userguide/ch3_fonts/#standard-single-byte-font-encodings) using the default embedded fonts.
+The reason is that reportlab package only [supports Windows-1252 / ISO-8859-1 encoding](https://docs.reportlab.com/reportlab/userguide/ch3_fonts/#standard-single-byte-font-encodings) using the default embedded fonts and non Latin1 characters will render as black boxes.
 For example, on Windows OS the Times TTF fonts are located in C:\Windows\Fonts called `times.ttf`, `timesbd.ttf` and `timesi.ttf`.